 Notes on latest instrument status:

-Metop-A: Channel 2 has failed completely.
+All Channels within spec.

-Metop-B: All channels within spec.
+All channels within spec.

-Metop-C: All channels within spec.
+All channels within spec.

-NOAA-19: Channel 3 remains out of spec.
+Channel 3 remains out of spec.

-Metop, Suomi-NPP & NOAA GDS \rightarrow SEM Level 0 Data
+Metop, Suomi-NPP & NOAA GDS → SEM Level 0 Data

 The Space Environment Monitor (SEM) consists of a pair of instruments on each Metop satellite which provide data to determine the intensity of the Earth's radiation belts and the flux of charged particles at the satellite's orbiting altitude.